ShaneSwezey/Wombats/README.md

 Create_Wombat_Tables_And_Trigger_Queries.sql : This file contains all the creations of the tables, triggers, and proper displacement of the information of wombats.

-Create_Wombat_Tables_And_Trigger_Queries.sql: This file tested the triggers of the tables.
+Trigger_Tests.sql: This file tested the triggers of the tables.

 Question_Queries.sql: This file contained queries in which I was to answer questions after creating my Wombats database.